npruehs/ue4-rts/Documents/Manual/AIPlayers.md

 ## AI Players

+The plugin provides basic support for AI players as well.
+Currently, this doesn't go beyond fulfilling basic build orders, so you'll probably want to extend that, e.g. by determining when to attack other players, and where.
+At least, this should get you started:

 1. Create an AI controller deriving from `RTSPlayerAIController`.
 1. Set the _Player Behavior Tree Asset_ of your new player AI controller to `BT_RTSPlayerBehaviorTree` (or create your own one).
 1. Set the _Player Blackboard Asset_ of your new player AI controller to `BB_RTSPlayerBlackboard` (or create your own one).